edwintye/edwintye.github.io/_posts/2021-08-29-using-envoy-to-bridge-a-kubernetes-migration.md

 up the steps required for a migration.
 In summary, we have:
 1. Split the service up: an api component and a thin wrapper acting as a client to pick up csv file.
 2. Run the application live in parallel in the existing VM and k8s.
-3. Deprecate the VM and hopefully end the non-sense of sending/receiving csv.
+3. Deprecate the VM and hopefully end the nonsense of sending/receiving csv.

 The new api serving application can in theory be running solely in k8s without ever touching a VM.
 All we need is the thin wrapper client to process the csv and make a request on behalf of a